eslint/eslint/docs/src/use/configure/language-options.md

 ## Specifying Parser Options

 If you are using the built-in ESLint parser, you can additionally change how ESLint interprets your code by specifying the `languageOptions.parserOptions` key.
-All language options are `false` by default:
+All options are `false` by default:

 * `allowReserved` - allow the use of reserved words as identifiers (if `ecmaVersion` is `3`).
 * `ecmaFeatures` - an object indicating which additional language features you'd like to use: